istvan-kreisz/blog/src/projects/ios/project4.md

 link: 'https://www.sidelineswap.com'
 ---

-I worked as an iOS developer for the Boston-based ecommerce startup, **SidelineSwap**.
-It was a great learning experience, where I started as part of a 2 person team and later fully took over the development of the application.
-My work mostly consisted of modernizing the UI of the application, improving the software architecture of the codebase as well as refactoring and bug fixing legacy code.
+SidelineSwap is an **e-commerce store** for used sporting goods.
+I was hired to execute a revamp of the company’s iOS app including UX on all existing screens and new features.
+I **improved the software architecture** by implementing the **MVVM-C** pattern, modernized the app UI, refactored and performed bug fixes in legacy code and **rebuilt the payment checkout flow**.